yogeshchhabra99/TheBookReaders/README.md

     }
     genre: string
 }
+Return:{
+    success: bool,
+    error:string
+}
-Note: When you add only these things, other fields will automatically be empty
+Note: When you add only these things, other fields will automatically be empty. return success= true and error=String.empty if added successfully else set success=false amd add error message This is same for all POST APIS.

 2. Add a review to a book
 Type: Post